 - Preheat the oven to 400 degrees F. Line one large baking sheet or two smaller baking sheets with parchment paper.

-- Bake for 35-40 minutes, flipping halfway through, or until the veggies are browned and cooked to your liking.
+- Bake for 30 to 35 minutes, flipping halfway through, or until the veggies are browned and cooked to your liking.

-- Remove from oven and sprinkle with the last tbsp of tarragon, and some more salt and pepper.
+- Remove from oven and sprinkle with the last tablespoon of tarragon and some more salt and pepper.
 Transfer to plates and serve with fresh lemon wedges.
 Enjoy!

 - Leftovers can be stored in an airtight container in the fridge for 3-4 days.